 Planning for an FDA Virtual Inspection

 With the current pandemic, FDA has been providing a little advanced notice of the inspection, usually a few days to a week.
-The notice is directed less at giving companies time to prepare and instead intended to ensure the required personnel, who may be working offsite, are available when investigators arrive.
-But prior planning precludes poor performance, so it is highly suggested that you prepare well beforehand to manage a hybrid virtual inspection.
+The notice is directed less at giving companies time to prepare and instead intended to ensure the required personnel, who may be working offsite, are available.
+But prior planning precludes poor performance, so prepare well beforehand to manage a hybrid virtual inspection.

 Some recommendations for inspection prep and readiness are as follows: